Respiratory Care Therapist

 Accreditation

-The Respiratory Care Program, CoARC 200454, located on the Francis Tuttle Technology Center campus grants an Associate in Applied Science Degree in Respiratory Care and is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com).
+The Respiratory Care Program, CoARC 200454, located on the Francis Tuttle Technology Center campus, in partnership with Oklahoma City Community College, grants an Associate in Applied Science Degree in Respiratory Care and is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com).

 CoARC accredits respiratory therapy education programs in the United States.
 To achieve this end, it utilizes an ‘outcomes based’ process.
 Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented.